 Step 1: Decide on the Right Investment Account

-In general, when starting to invest in index funds, most people opt to max out tax-advantaged accounts (like Roth IRAs) and then deposit additional funds into a personal brokerage account.
+In general, when starting to invest in index funds, it is commonly advised to first max out tax-advantaged accounts (like Roth IRAs) and then deposit additional funds into a personal brokerage account.

-Listed below are the most common types of investment accounts.
-You can get all the details on investment accounts here if you need further help deciding where to start.
+Listed below are the three most common types of investment accounts.
+You can get all the details on investment accounts here if you need further information to help you decide where to start.

-- Personal Brokerage Account: A basic and flexible account with few limitations (but also no tax benefits).
+1. Personal Brokerage Account: A basic and flexible account with few limitations (but also no major tax benefits).

 - No limits to contributions

-- Traditional IRA (or 401k): Retirement accounts that provide tax benefits when contributing funds.
+2. Traditional IRA (or 401k): Retirement accounts that provide tax benefits when contributing funds into the account.

 - Can withdraw earnings without taxes (after age 59.5)